home-assistant/home-assistant.io/source/_docs/automation/yaml.markdown

           description: The value of the variable.
 Any YAML is valid.
 Templates can also be used to pass a value to the variable.
           type: any
 condition:
-  description: Conditions which have to be `true` to start the automation.
-By default all conditions listed have to be `true`, you can use [logical conditions](https://www.home-assistant.io/docs/scripts/conditions/#logical-conditions) to change this default behaviour.
+  description: Conditions that have to be `true` to start the automation.
+By default all conditions listed have to be `true`, you can use [logical conditions](/docs/scripts/conditions/#logical-conditions) to change this default behavior.
   required: false
   type: list
 action: